 Isotropic high-resolution imaging of large volumes provides unprecedented opportunities to advance connectomics and cell biology research.
-With leading-edge innovations and tremendous integration effort [Xu et al. 2017; Xu et al. 2018; Xu et al. 2019], we have developed technologies to overcome the limitations of conventional systems, thereby expanding the image volume of FIB-SEM by more than four orders of magnitude from 103 µm3 to 3 x 107 µm3 while maintaining an isotropic resolution of 8 x 8 x 8 nm3 voxels.
+With leading-edge innovations and tremendous integration effort [Xu et al. 2017; Xu et al. 2020; Xu et al. 2020], we have developed technologies to overcome the limitations of conventional systems, thereby expanding the image volume of FIB-SEM by more than four orders of magnitude from 103 µm3 to 3 x 107 µm3 while maintaining an isotropic resolution of 8 x 8 x 8 nm3 voxels.
 Primarily limited by time, the maximum volume can be greatly extended.
 These expanded volumes open a vast new regime in scientific learning, where nano-scale resolution coupled with meso and even macro scale volumes is critical.
 The largest connectome in the world has been generated through our enhanced FIB-SEM platform [Xu et al. 2020], where the superior z resolution empowers automated tracing of neurites and reduces the time-consuming human proofreading effort.
 Increased resolution further improves the interpretation of otherwise ambiguous details.
 Nearly all organelles can be resolved and classified with whole cell imaging at 4 nm voxel resolution.
 We have routinely imaged entire mammalian cells at this resolution to study the close contacts among various organelles.
-Furthermore, new CLEM applications enabled at the whole-cell level, can readily probe cell biology questions that are otherwise intractable.
+Furthermore, new CLEM applications [videos] enabled at the whole-cell level, can readily probe cell biology questions that are otherwise intractable.

 At the forefront of volume EM imaging innovations, enhanced FIB-SEM technology pushes the envelope of image acquisition capability and system reliability, offering a novel package suited for large volume connectomics and cell biology.